rails/rails/guides/source/upgrading_ruby_on_rails.md

 moment and no deprecation warning will be displayed but this constant will be removed in the future.

-Also, if you have pretty old YAML documents containg dumps of such objects, you may need to load and dump them again to make sure that they reference the right constant and that loading them won't break in the future.
+Also, if you have pretty old YAML documents containing dumps of such objects, you may need to load and dump them again to make sure that they reference the right constant and that loading them won't break in the future.